-Stakeholders Engagement Channels Stakeholder's Issues of Interests Key Operations Preparation of the annual report and sustainability report Dissemination of information via the website • Business operations that embrace ESG Participating in the 2023 CG assessment organized by the Thai Institute of Directors (IOD) and receiving a five-star rating (Excellent); being certified as a member of Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) Evaluating qualifications of the Board of Directors for the preparation of a board skill matrix Participating in the ESG performance assessment and bein listed in Thailand Sustainability Investment, with an AAA rating, and receiving the Commended Sustainability Awards from the Stock Exchange of Thailand Participating in the sustainability performance assessment of leading companies worldwide by S&P Global in the Electric Utilities sector Participating in the Carbon Disclosure Project (CDP) assessment in the Climate Change and Water category Establishing the Environmental, Social, and Governance Committee (ESG Committee) to drive efficier 2.
-Employees Conducting an employee engagement survey Conducting a Banpu Heart corporate culture survey • Business directions and the organization's sustainable growth sustainability management Establishing two-way communication with employees t regularly create understanding an employee participation Conducting a survey on employees' ESG perceptionSetting up the Welfare Business ethics and responsibility for employees Commmunicating about corporat governance and integrate it with corporate culture Committee • Setting up the Occupational Health and Safety Committee • Setting up the Innovation Committee • Organizing CSR activities • Organizing activities to Fair compensation Performance appraisal and career path Capacity building Participation in decision-making and Ensuring that labor management complies with laws and international standards Establishing clear, transparent, and fair Key Performance Indicators (KPIs) for measuring employee's perfomance promote the corporate cultureProviding channels for receiving complaintsDeveloping a performance allowing employees to voice their opinionsWork-life balance Allocating budget and providing capacity-building programs; preparing individual development plans appraisal systemDissemination of news releases within the Occupational safety and Cultivating Banpu Heart corporat culture Regular inspection of the work organization Preparation of the annual report and sustainability report Dissemination of information via the website working environment environment and safety Welfare allocation for employees, such as annual health check-up, Flexi Hour, Flexi Benefits, Work from Anywhere, etc.
+Stakeholders Engagement Channels Stakeholder's Issues of Interests Key Operations Preparation of the annual report and sustainability report Dissemination of information via the website Business operations that embrace ESG Participating in the 2023 CG assessment organized by the Thai Institute of Directors (IOD) and receiving a five-star rating (Excellent); being certified as a member of Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) Evaluating qualifications of the Board of Directors for the preparation of a board skill matrix.
+Participating in the ESG performance assessment and beir listed in Thailand Sustainability Investment, with an AAA rating, and receiving the Commended Sustainability Awards from the Stock Exchange of Thailand Participating in the sustainability performance assessment of leading companies worldwide by S&P Global in the Electric Utilities sector Participating in the Carbon Disclosure Project (CDP) assessment in the Climate Change and Water category Establishing the Environmental, Social, and Governance Committee (ESG Committee) to drive efficient 2 5 Conducting an employee engagement survey Conducting a Banpu Heart corporate culture survey Business directions and the organization's sustainable growth sustainability management Establishing two-way communication with employees to regularly create understanding an employee participation 2.
+Employees Conducting a survey on employees' ESG perception Setting up the Welfare Committee Business ethics and responsibility for employees Commmunicating about corporate governance and integrate it with corporate culture Setting up the Occupational Health and Safety Committee Setting up the Innovation Committee Organizing CSR activities Organizing activities to promote the corporate culture Providing channels for receiving complaints Developing a performance appraisal system Dissemination of news releases within the organization Preparation of the annual report and sustainability report Dissemination of information via the website Fair compensation Performance appraisal and career path Capacity building Participation in decision-making and allowing employees to voice Ensuring that labor management complies with laws and international standards Establishing clear, transparent, and fair Key Performance Indicators (KPIs) for measuring employee's perfomance Allocating budget and providing their opinionsWork-life balance capacity-building programs; preparing individual development plans • Cultivating Banpu Heart corporat culture Occupational safety and working environment Regular inspection of the work environment and safety Welfare allocation for employees, such as annual health check-up, Flexi Hour, Flexi Benefits, Work from Anywhere, etc.